nginxinc/nginx-controller-lab/docs/class1/module3/lab2.rst

    |image4|

    ..
 NOTE::
-      The NGINX Controller instance used in this lab includes a license enabled "Controller Application Security" ("CAS").
+      The NGINX Controller instance used in this lab includes a license enabled "Controller Application Security (CAS)".

 #.
 Navigate to the **Services** menu and select the **Apps** tile.